chill-uk/dns4me/UnifiOS/README.md

 ```sh
 journalctl -u dns4me.service
 ```

+## Security Note

+**Important:** Never share your DNS4ME API key or Telegram bot token publicly.
+Treat these credentials as sensitive information to protect your account and prevent unauthorized access or abuse.

 ## CREDITS
 Big shout out to [StoneLabs](https://github.com/StoneLabs) for working out how to add persistent dnsmasq entries to UnifiOS.\